aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

      <number of slots, e.g. 8>
      (1 row)

-  If ``number of slots`` is smaller than the number of databases in your PostgreSQL server, modify it.
+  If ``number of slots`` is smaller than the number of databases in your PostgreSQL server, modify it using the following query:

   .. code-block:: bash

      ALTER SYSTEM SET max_replication_slots = use_your_number;

-  where ``use_your_number`` = the number of databases in your server
+  where ``use_your_number`` stands for the number of databases in your server.

-* Restart your PostgreSQL server.
+* Restart your PostgreSQL server using the following command:

   .. code-block:: bash